 Be sure you have an Office 365 subscription that supports a Developer Site.
 If you have one of the following Office 365 subscription plans, you can create a Developer Site within your existing subscription:

-If you don’t have an appropriate Office 365 subscription, you can sign up for a 30-day free trial of an Office 365 Developer Subscription by clicking the following link.
+If you don’t have an appropriate Office 365 subscription, see Sign up for a Office 365 developer account.

 If you have an Office 365 Small Business subscription, it supports only a single site collection, and so you can’t create a Developer Site collection.
 If you would like to learn more about Office 365 plans for your business, see SharePoint Online: software boundaries and limits.

 For more information about the Office 365 Enterprise offerings, see Plans & Pricing.